 You may be interested to read

-This Alert is based on: Kingsbury SR, and others.
+This summary is based on: Kingsbury SR, and others.
 Safety of disinvestment in mid- to late-term follow-up post primary hip and knee replacement: the UK SAFE evidence synthesis and recommendations.
 Health and Social Care Delivery Research 2022;10.

 Data on hip replacements from the same study: Smith LK, and others.
 UK post arthroplasty follow-up recommendations (UK SAFE): what does analysis of linked, routinely collected national data sets tell us about mid-late term revision risk after hip replacement?
 Retrospective cohort study.
 BMJ Open 2022;12:e050877.